mollie/Sylius/README.md

 ### Rendering Mollie credit card form

-You can  use `BitBagSyliusMolliePlugin:DirectDebit:_form.html.twig` templates for adding the form to supplementing the direct debit card data from the Twig UI.
+You can  use `BitBagSyliusMolliePlugin:DirectDebit:_form.html.twig` and `@BitBagSyliusMolliePlugin/Grid/Action/cancelSubscriptionMollie.html.twig` templates for adding the form to supplementing the direct debit card data from and cancel the subscription form the Twig UI.

 For an example on how to do that, take a look at [these source files](https://github.com/BitBagCommerce/SyliusMolliePlugin/tree/master/tests/Application/app/Resources/SyliusShopBundle/views).